-How to display Tickera specific data in WooCommerce specific areas
+How to display Tickera data in WooCommerce specific areas

 Hooking into WooCommerce

 Hooks to the rescue!
-With a few lines of code, you can display event title and date/time in many WooCommerce specific areas.
+With just a few lines of code, you can show event titles and dates in key WooCommerce areas.

 Display event title on WooCommerce shop page